 - Butter for frying

-- Optional toppings: maple syrup, fresh fruit, whipped cream
+- Optional toppings: maple syrup, fruit, whipped cream

 Directions

-- Soak the Bread: Dip each slice of bread into the custard mixture, ensuring both sides are coated but not overly saturated.
+- Dip bread slices into mixture, both sides but not drenched.

 Helpful Tips